Substitution of Expressions

 See Sequences.

-Note that this function's name is suffixed by `*
+Note that this function's name is suffixed by `*' to avoid

 analogously search for elements which satisfy a given predicate.